percona/pmm-doc/docs/how-to/configure.md

 }'
 ```

-To reeset the customization of the metric resolution, make an API call in which you pass `0s` (`"mr": "0s"` in the example above).
-The Exporter will fallback to the default value from the global PMM settings.
+To reset a custom resolution, make an API call with "mr": "0s" (or "hr": "0s", "lr": "0s" as appropriate).
+This will revert the exporter to using the global PMM settings.

 For more information, see the [**Change Agent Attributes**](https://percona-pmm.readme.io/reference/changeagent) section in the API documentation.